The most common cause is severe or repeated respiratory infections, often in people who have an underlying problem with their lungs or immune system.

 In many people with bronchiectasis, a cause cannot be determined despite a thorough evaluation.

-Recurrent fever or chest pain, with or without frequent bouts of pneumonia, may also occur.
+Recurrent fever or chest pain, with or without frequent bouts of pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
+Pneumonia is one of the most common causes of death worldwide.
+Often, pneumonia is the final... read more , may also occur.
 People with widespread bronchiectasis may develop wheezing or shortness of breath.
-People whose bronchiectasis progresses to cor pulmonale or respiratory failure also have fatigue, lethargy, and worsening shortness of breath, particularly during exertion.
-If bronchiectasis is severe and chronic, people commonly lose lean body mass.
+People whose bronchiectasis progresses to cor pulmonale or chronic respiratory failure Respiratory Failure Respiratory failure is a condition in which the level of oxygen in the blood becomes dangerously low or the level of carbon dioxide in the blood becomes dangerously high.
+Conditions that block... read more also have fatigue, lethargy, and worsening shortness of breath, particularly during exertion.
+If bronchiectasis is severe and chronic, people commonly lose weight.

-Tests are also done to assess how well the lungs are working (pulmonary function tests).
+Pulmonary function tests Pulmonary Function Testing (PFT) Pulmonary function tests measure the lungs' capacity to hold air, to move air in and out, and to absorb oxygen.
+Pulmonary function tests are better at detecting the general type and severity... read more are done to assess how well the lungs are working.
 These tests measure how well the lungs are able to hold air, to move air in and out, and to exchange oxygen and carbon dioxide.
-These tests do not diagnose bronchiectasis but do help determine how severe the lung disorder is and are useful for monitoring its progression over time.
+Pulmonary function tests do not diagnose bronchiectasis but do help doctors determine how severe the lung disorder is and are useful for monitoring its progression over time.

 After bronchiectasis is diagnosed, tests are often done to check for disorders that may be causing or contributing to it.
 Such tests may include the following:

-Examining nasal, bronchial, or sperm specimens with a special microscope
+Examining nasal, bronchial, or sputum specimens with a special microscope

-When bronchiectasis is limited to one area—for example, a lung lobe or segment—doctors may do a bronchoscopy (see Bronchoscopy) to determine whether an inhaled foreign object or lung tumor is the cause.
+When bronchiectasis is limited to one area—for example, a lung lobe or segment—doctors may do a bronchoscopy Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
+A bronchoscope has a camera at the end that allows a doctor to look... read more to determine whether an inhaled foreign object or lung tumor is the cause.

-Genetic testing for cystic fibrosis may be needed when there is a family history, repeated respiratory infections, or other unusual findings in a child or adult, even when other typical features of cystic fibrosis are absent.
+Sweat chloride tests and genetic testing for cystic fibrosis Cystic Fibrosis may be needed when there is a family history, repeated respiratory infections, or other unusual findings in a child or adult, even when other typical features of cystic fibrosis are absent.

-Doctors may take a sample of sputum and send it to a laboratory to grow (culture) the bacteria to determine which bacteria are present and what antibiotics are most effective against these bacteria..
+Doctors may take a sputum sample and send it to a laboratory to grow (culture) the bacteria to determine which bacteria are present and what antibiotics are most effective against these bacteria.
 This testing can help determine the best antibiotics to use during flares.

 Early identification and treatment of conditions that tend to cause bronchiectasis may prevent its development or reduce its severity.
 More than half the cases of bronchiectasis in children can be accurately diagnosed and promptly treated.